Giovanni Giacomo Barbelli

 Giovanni Giacomo Barbelli (17 April 1604 – 12 July 1656) was an Italian painter of the Baroque period, active in Lombardy.
-He was a canvas and fresco painter known for his religious and mythological scenes that decorate many churches and residences in Lombardy.
+He was a canvas and fresco painter known for his religious and mythological scenes that decorated many churches and residences in Lombardy.
 He was a highly skilled draughtsman and a brilliant colorist.
 His work shows an inventive imagination and a thorough knowledge of perspective.

 Life

 He was born in Offanengo, near Crema.
-In the young age he learned the art of drawing and painting in Naples.
-Having returned to his homeland soon, he began to work in his own city, later passing to other Lombard centers, where, by alternately treating the technique of oil painting and fresco, he demonstrated skill in drawing and often brilliant color.
+At a young age, he learned the art of drawing and painting in Naples.
+After returning to his homeland, he began to work in his city.
+There, he passed his craft to other Lombard centers, where, by alternately treating the technique of oil painting and fresco, he demonstrated skill in drawing and often brilliant color.
 He painted vaults and walls of stately rooms with a high spirit of inventive imagination and perspective knowledge.

 He is mentioned as a mentor of Evaristo Baschenis.

-Among his works are a Nativity altarpiece for the sanctuary of Nostra Signora della Brughiera in Bulliana in the province of Biella.
+Among his works is a Nativity altarpiece for the sanctuary of Nostra Signora della Brughiera in Bulliana in the province of Biella.
 He also painted two altarpieces, a Crucifixion and a Circumcision (attributed) for the Sanctuary della Madonna del Pianto in Ono Degno, near Pertica Bassa.
 He painted history scenes into quadratura by Domenico Ghislandi for the Palazzo Terzi as well as for the Palazzo Moroni (1649–1654) in Bergamo.
 Barbello frescoed Glory of the Magdalen and scenes from her life in the presbytery and apse for the church of Santa Maria Maddalena, Cremona.